Will Transfer of Home & Rental Property Work Under Medicaid Rules?

 Yes.
 The transfer of the home under the sibling exception works, but the transfer of the business property does not.

 The business property exception you refer to affects whether property will count against the asset limits for Medicaid eligibility, not whether a transfer penalty would apply.
-In many states, business property essential for self support is not considered a countable asset and would not have to be liquidated for the owner to qualify for Medicaid benefits.
+In many states, business property essential for self-support is not considered a countable asset and would not have to be liquidated for the owner to qualify for Medicaid benefits.
 However, there are two countervailing downsides to this benefit.
 First, the nursing home resident’s share of the net income would have to go to the nursing home towards her cost of care.
 Second, the Medicaid agency would place a lien on the property to recover its costs at her death or upon the property’s sale if it were sold during her life.
 I assume that the property is held as tenants-in-common, which means that when each sibling dies, his share of the property will have to go through probate.
-If instead, it were held as joint tenants with rights of survivorship, it would avoid probate and in most states also avoid the state’s claim for reimbursement.
-You might be able to avoid the estate recovery lien by changing the ownership of the property from tenants in common to joint tenants without that being deemed a transfer of asset.
+If, instead, it were held as joint tenants with rights of survivorship, it would avoid probate and in most states, also avoid the state’s claim for reimbursement.
+You might be able to avoid the Masshealth estate recovery lien by changing the ownership of the property from tenants-in-common to joint tenants without that being deemed a transfer of asset.
 But that could backfire if the healthy sibling died first and the entire property passed to the sister in the nursing home.

 Many of these rules vary from state to state so I strongly recommend that you consult with a local elder law attorney.
 You can find one at www.elderlawanswers.com.